kschieck/ChristmasLights/README.md

 - Create pattern in the sequence editor (Vixen)
 - Save sequence
 - Export as CSV (100 ms)
+- Upload `csv` (and optionally `mp3`) to RaspberryPi (`data` directory)

 ## Parts List
 Many parts I already owned, so do your own research on the legitimacy of these offers:

-- Raspberry Pi: https://www.raspberrypi.org/products/raspberry-pi-4-model-b/ (You do not need the latest and greatest, my pi is a couple years old.
-I'd like to try this out on a raspberry pi zero)
+- RaspberryPi: https://www.raspberrypi.org/products/raspberry-pi-4-model-b/ (You do not need the latest and greatest, my pi is a couple years old.
+I'd like to try this out on a RaspberryPi zero)
-- Raspberry pi power cable
+- RaspberryPi power cable
 - Arduino: https://www.alibaba.com/product-detail/Micro-USB-Nano-V3-0-ATmega328P_62019159090.html (I didn't purchase this specific one)
 - LEDs: https://www.amazon.ca/gp/product/B01AG923GI (one of many options)
 - Some wires, male and female: https://www.amazon.ca/Jumper-Wires-Premium-200mm-Female/dp/B008MRZSH8